 The Lincoln Memorial is a Classic example of the mastery of linear pattern applied to architecture.
 The repetition of vertical lines of the columns gives a clear indication of stability and support.
 The incised flutes only serve to bolster the feeling.
 Between stylobate and the capitals the lines of the columns are clearly bounded.
 Richly ornamented, the horzontal bands of the entablature and attic hold visual interest; however, they are also contained within a series of bounded frames that permit the eyes to rest and once again establish a unified composition.

 Drawing on long established vernacular traditions, Arts & Crafts homes such as the Red House designed by Philip Webb for William Morris avoid rationalizing the exterior and naturally arrive at a façade filled with variety and visual interest.
 The surface is not reliant on any jarring tricks to stimulate the senses.
 Rather the restrained aesthetic is filled with similar details at a range of scales.
 Even the materials selected are textured and lively, notably the bricks laid in common bond with English corners.

 Despite having a great love for pattern design and using it extensively in my own work, I believe architectural design taught essentially as a rationalized discipline of the articulation of space has been very damaging.
-We don't live in space.
+We don't live in space, an abstract concept of nothingness.
+Rather, we inhabit a rich material reality.
+Even the air we breathe engages the senses with texture and scent, is a medium for light, warmth and sound.
 Our collective architectural heritage is clear evidence that pattern and architectural design are not necessarily antagonistic.
 Quite to the contrary, we need architectural design to reassert its position at the forefront of design in our built environment.
 An architecture rooted in nature and the earth that pattern loving craftsmen like myself can support with our hands and our hearts.